lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 ## Be Cautious with Positional Arguments

-Our `createPatient` event uses positional arguments now.
+Our `createPatient` event uses positional parameters now.
 We could switch the order of `firstName` and `familyName`:

 ```ts
 function handleCreate () {